-When the press heard of the kidnapping, newspaper reports began to appear seeming to brand all Muslims as fanatics and terrorists, and calling on the government of the United States to offer commandos to the Philippine regime to recapture missionary Hanson.
-Despite the mission board's pleas that the press keep silent so as not to antagonize the kidnappers and other Muslims, inflammatory articles continued to appear in the local papers.
+When the news media heard of the kidnapping, reports began to appear seeming to brand all Muslims as fanatics and terrorists, and calling on the government of the United States to offer commandos to the Philippine regime to recapture missionary Hanson.
+Despite the mission board's pleas that the press keep silent so as not to antagonize the kidnappers and other Muslims, inflammatory articles continued to appear in the local media.

 The executive committee kept in contact with the kidnappers through its field director in the Philippines and tried to negotiate a peaceful settlement.
 The kidnappers remained adamant in their demands: the mission would have to pay the money and leave the area.
 If they refused, there would be other reprisals.
 No missionary would be safe.

 Gerald contacted the chairman of the mission board, who pointed out that there was no time to get the entire board together.
 Besides, most other board members knew little about the situation.
 He said that the executive committee was authorized to act in times of emergency.